 It began at my friend Gloria’s fortieth birthday party, a glamorous bash for three hundred guests held at her father’s estate in the Florentine hills.
-I’ve known Gloria since we attended the same school in London, but we’d been out of touch for a while and she had only just found me on LinkedIn.
+I’ve known Gloria since we attended the same school, but we’d been out of touch for a while and she had only just found me on LinkedIn.
 (One of the few people ever to do so).
 The day after we’d reconnected, I received a thick envelope containing the party invitation, an itinerary and a list of charities I might want to support.
 Gloria did not want gifts for herself.

-Three weeks later, I found myself sipping white wine on the dreamy, torch-lit terrace overlooking the vineyards that form part of the estate.
+Three weeks later, I found myself sipping white wine on the torch-lit terrace overlooking the vineyards that form part of the estate.
 Scanning the gardens for familiar faces but finding none, I headed for the upstairs gallery where I killed twenty minutes studying the seating plan.
 To my delight and relief, I’d been placed at Table 1 with Gloria and her closest relatives.
-Spurred on by the good news, I decided to mingle with guests, all whom I soon learned had one thing in common: they were at pains to emphasise that their relationship with the hostess was a particularly close one:
+Spurred on by the good news, I decided to mingle with guests, all whom I soon learned had one thing in common: they were at pains to emphasise that their relationship with the hostess was a close one:

 ‘Gloria supported my charity in Burma right from the beginning.’